j99thoms/smash-charts/CONTRIBUTING.md

 on the web in blog posts, articles, and such.

 ### Submit Feedback

-We are open to ideas and recommendations of enhancements to our app platform:
+I am open to ideas and recommendations for enhancements to the Super Smash Dashboard.

 If you are proposing a feature: